Camberwell Sexual Health Centre

 CliniQ (for trans and non-binary people)

-This clinic is only for trans and non-binary people who need sexual health care (STI testing or contraception), PrEP, hormone injections, hormone blood levels, or a smear test.
+This clinic is only for trans and non-binary people who need sexual and reproductive healthcare (STI testing or contraception), PrEP, hormone injections, hormone blood level tests, or a smear test.

-The clinic is on a Tuesday evening from 4pm to 7pm at the Caldecot Centre, King’s College Hospital.
+Appointments are on Tuesdays between 4pm and 7pm at the Caldecot Centre, King’s College Hospital.
+We do not have a walk-in service.

 Abortions